FINISinstrument/FINIS-Matlab/README.md

 # FINIS-Matlab
-Contains Matlab scripts for post processing of the FINIS instrument
+Contains Matlab scripts for post processing of the FINIS instrument.